sambatriste/netty-wiki-translation/Developer-guide.md

 <div class="alert"><strong>Looking for a user guide?</strong> Please note that this guide is not a 'user guide'.
 It is intended for the 'users' who build an application using Netty but for the contributors ('dev') who want to develop Netty itself.
-If you are looking for the documentation for users, please visit <a href="http://netty.io/wiki/index.html">the documentation home</a>.</div>
+If you are looking for the documentation for users, please visit [[the documentation home|Home]].</div>

 ## Working with the source code